INTERVIEW BY MARKO SYRJALA AND PETTERI LIMNELL

 THE END OF STORY

 Paul, it has been 40 years of KISS soon.
-You’ve done 20 studio albums and you have been doing pretty much everything there is to do in music business.
-You have seen it all, “been there” and “done that”.
+You’ve done 20 studio albums, and you have been doing pretty much everything there is to do in the music business.
+You have seen it all, “been there” and “done that.”
 You have done some acting, you’ve done opera, you do paint, you are a father of four kids and so on… so what makes Paul Stanley going on?

 PAUL STANLEY: I love life.
 Every day is an adventure.
-We don’t know what life holds for us, we don’t know what the future is and as much as we may like to plan, life happens.
-And while we are making plans life is happening.
+We don’t know what life holds for us, and we don’t know what the future is, and as much as we may like to plan, life happens.
+And while we are making plans, life is happening.
 So I’m just waking up every day to my plans, but I’m also open to see what the other day holds for me.

 It’s been a great life so far.